kirtivardhan80/GaN-Ti-Nanotube-DFT-Simulation/README.md

 # 🧪 GaN-Ti Nanotube DFT Simulation

-This repository contains a DFT-based simulation study of the structural, electronic, and elastic properties of Titanium-doped Gallium Nitride (GaN-Ti) in both bulk and nanotube forms.
+This repository contains a DFT(Density Functional Theory)-based simulation study of the structural, electronic, and elastic properties of Titanium-doped Gallium Nitride (GaN-Ti) in both bulk and nanotube forms.
 Simulations were performed using BIOVIA Materials Studio, and elastic tensor analysis was conducted using ELATE.

 ---